Skip to main content

 Current Status: Partially Adopted

-Under the authority of the Accountants Act 1967, MIA has established an I&D mechanism to investigate formal complaints and cases of unprofessional conduct by its members, and to refer any matter to a Disciplinary Committee where appropriate.
-Investigation and disciplinary proceedings are carried out and decisions are made in accordance with the Malaysian Institute of Accountants (Disciplinary) (No. 2) Rules of 2002.
-MIA reports that its I&D system is partially aligned with SMO 6.
+Under the authority of the Accountants Act 1967, MIA has established an I&D mechanism to investigate formal complaints and cases of unprofessional conduct by its members and to refer matters to a Disciplinary Committee, where appropriate.
+Investigation and disciplinary proceedings are carried out in accordance with the Malaysian Institute of Accountants (Disciplinary) (No. 2) Rules 2002.
+MIA reports that its I&D system is aligned with the requirements of SMO 6.

 Current Status: Partially Adopted

-Under the Financial Reporting Act 1997, the Malaysian Accounting Standards Board (MASB) was established as an independent authority to develop and issue accounting standards for the preparation of financial statements.
-Accounting standards for entities other than private entities are the Malaysian Financial Reporting Standards (MFRS), which are identical to IFRS and updated on an ongoing basis.
-Private entities are required to use the approved accounting standards for private entities (MPERS) which is identical to IFRS for SMEs except for requirements related to real estate.
+Under the Financial Reporting Act 1997, the Malaysian Accounting Standards Board (MASB) was established as an independent authority to develop and issue accounting standards for the preparation of financial statements in Malaysia.

 Current Status: Adopted